 Also, make sure to actually unsubscribe from irrelevant newsletters and notifications.
 A good rule of thumb to determine whether you really want or need to keep subscriptions: if you delete a monthly newsletter 2-3 times in a row without reading through it, it's probably time to unsubscribe.

-What is your secret recipe to effective e-mail management?
+What is your power recipe to effective e-mail management?

 Please comment on this post and share your tips.